 The truth is that to track customer retention metrics properly, you need to drill down into segment-based tracking and see how specific campaign metrics affect and compare to your overall business KPIs.
 Predictive analytics can help you predict and prevent churn before it happens.

 Using a tool like Lexer’s Track, you can track customer behavior across specific channels and campaigns and see how they influence your key objectives.

 5. Improve customer loyalty and retention with software like a Customer Data Platform (CDP).

 A CDP helps you learn about customer behavior at specific points in the customer journey and analyze engagement in particular segments.
-These insights help you improve the customer journey and optimize it for better retention rates.
+These customer insights and customer segmentation tools help you improve the customer journey and optimize it for better retention rates.

 You’ll be able to implement retargeting and trust-building at crucial stages in the customer journey (which may differ for each segment) and retarget the consumers most likely to convert.

 How an online wine retailer used these tactics to retain customers